jimasp/behave-vsc/README.md

 - Does your workspace meet the [workspace/vscode requirements](#workspacevscode-requirements) and have [compatible project directory structure(s)](#compatible-project-directory-structures)?

+- If your project is not a simple setup, have you read the [advanced project configuration](#advanced-project-configuration)?

 - Make sure the `paths` setting in your behave configuration file is correct.

 - Have you tried *manually* running the behave command that is logged in the Behave VSC output window?